javalin/javalin-ssl/.github/README.md

 // later on, when you want to replace the certificate sslPlugin.reload(ssl->{
-    //Any options other than loading certificates/keys will be ignored. ssl.loadPemFromPath("/path/to/new/cert.pem","/path/to/new/key.pem");
+    // any options other than loading certificates/keys will be ignored. ssl.loadPemFromPath("/path/to/new/cert.pem","/path/to/new/key.pem");

+    // you can also replace trust configuration ssl.withTrustConfig(trust->{
+        trust.certificateFromPath("/path/to/new/cert.pem");
     });
+});
 ```

 ## Notes

 - HTTP/2 **can** be used over an insecure connection.
 - HTTP/3 is **not** yet supported because of some issues with Jetty's implementation.
-- Client-side X.509 authentication is **not** supported.
 - If Jetty responds with an `HTTP ERROR 400 Invalid SNI`, you can disable SNI verification by
   setting `sniHostCheck = false`.